ClassyDragon/reimagined-enigma/README.md

 ## BUGS:
 1. In some situations, rotating while moving can cause blocks to rotate where they should not be able to.
-2. Ghost Piece is sometimes inaccurate if near the bottom.
-3. Ghost Piece does not account for spins.
+2. Ghost Piece does not account for spins.

 ## Needs Improved:
 1. Representation of solid tiles in field.